Skip to main content

 8. Learn how to identify a satellite.
 How do you tell it apart from an aeroplane, star, planet or meteor?

 This one’s all about skill development.
-Just like at PGL, Scouts group focuses on the development of children while having fun, whether that’s personal development, learning new skills or anything else.
-Your Scouts will need to take part in a hobby (that they don’t already have an activity badge for) for a period of time to develop their skills.
-There are two ways they can these hobby Scout badges at home:
+Just like at PGL, Scouts focuses on the development of children while having fun, whether that’s personal development, learning new skills or anything else.
+Scouts will need to take part in a hobby (for which they don’t already have an activity badge) for a period of time to develop their skills.
+There are two ways they can earn these hobby Scout badges at home:

 1. Option 1:

-1. Take up a hobby or interest that you do not already have an activity badge for.
+1. Take up a hobby or interest for which you do not already have an activity badge.

 2. Keep a record of your hobby for at least four months.